This panel gives you access to all the settings available for bones in LightWave Layout.

 With this enabled, bone deformations will be applied after morphs.
 This option can adversely affect performance; normally it should be turned off.

-> - Faster Bones - Each vertex will only be affected by the bones with the four largest weights.
+Each vertex will only be affected by the four closest bones in the object.
 This can increase performance in objects with more than four bones.

-> Shows the currently selected bone.
+Shows the currently selected bone.

 When checked bone is on (active).